MiguelCabal/app-dev/README.md

 9. Eiichiro Funakoshi as Kenichi Mikuriya, a Supreme Court Justice in possession of a Death Note.
 10. Miyuki Sawashiro as Arma (voice), a white female shinigami, created based on Sidoh's design.
 11. Tori Matsuzaka as Beppo (voice), a golden shinigami.
-12. Kenichi Matsuyama as L, was the greatest detective in the world, who defeated the original Kira.
+13. Kenichi Matsuyama as L, was the greatest detective in the world, who defeated the original Kira.
-13. Tatsuya Fujiwara as Light Yagami, worldly known as "Kira", a serial killer of criminals and former death note holder.
+14. Tatsuya Fujiwara as Light Yagami, worldly known as "Kira", a serial killer of criminals and former death note holder.
-14. Kensei Mikami as Teru Mikami, the guardian of Hikari Yagami and Misa's prosecutor.
+15. Kensei Mikami as Teru Mikami, the guardian of Hikari Yagami and Misa's prosecutor.
-15. Noémie Nakai as J
+16. Noémie Nakai as J

+### Production
+*As of February 2016 principal photography was taking place outside Japan.
+Takeshi Obata, one of the original creators of Death Note, designed the new CGI Shinigami character Arma specifically for the film.
+The theme song "Dear Diary" and the insert song "Fighter" is performed by Namie Amuro.*